Create a device-based Conditional Access policy

 - Use the Exclude tab if there are any users, roles, or groups you want to exclude from this policy.

-Test the policy against a smaller group of users to make sure it works as expected.
+Test the policy against a smaller group of users to make sure it works as expected before deploying it to larger groups.

-Next select Cloud apps or action, which is also under Assignments.
-Configure this policy to apply to Cloud apps.
+Next configure Target resources, which is also under Assignments.
+Use the drop-down for Select what this policy applies to to select Cloud apps.

-If you choose Select apps, select the apps and services you want to protect with this policy.
+If you choose Select apps, use the available UI to select apps and services to protect with this policy.

-If you choose All cloud apps, be sure to review the warning, and then Exclude from this policy your account or other relevant users and groups that should retain access to use the Azure portal or Microsoft Endpoint Manager admin center after this policy takes effect.
+Don't lock yourself out.
+If you choose All cloud apps, be sure to review the warning, and then Exclude from this policy your user account or other relevant users and groups that should retain access to use the Azure portal or Microsoft Intune admin center after this policy takes effect.

 Use the Exclude tab if there are any apps or services you want to exclude from this policy.

-For more information, see Cloud apps or actions in the Azure AD documentation.
+For more information, see Cloud apps or actions in the Microsoft Entra documentation.

 Next, configure Conditions.
 Select the signals you want to use as conditions for this policy.
 Options include: